Thoughts on Landing Tech Internships

 - Personal branding is incredibly important at this point in your career as you don’t have enough experience or connections yet to advocate for you.
 Consider making a LinkedIn or creating a portfolio of code, presentations, or anything else you’ve worked on.

 - If you think you’re being hired because the company desperately needs your amazingly awesome engineering skills, think again.
-ALL companies hire interns as a means for filtering out potential full-time employees.
+Most companies hire interns as a means for filtering out potential full-time employees.

 - This is often a discrepant world-view between recruiters and interns.
 Because the risk of hiring a bad full-time employee is greater than hiring a bad short-term employee, many companies will only hire full-timers from a prior pool of well-regarded interns.
 I’ve found it’s not uncommon for companies to discard intern projects entirely after they leave.